hjoukl/cpycourse/docs/training/main-course/classes-instances.md

 ## Relationships between Classes

 Python supports 'inheritance' ("is-a" relation) and 'composition' ("has-a" relation) of classes/instances.

 (Multiple) inheritance and the mechanism of 'method overriding' provide for the usual notion of 'polymorphism' found in many object-oriented languages.

-In addition, Python allows for the so-called **Duck-Typing**, a kind of polymorphism that does not build upon an object being of a certain single type but implementing certain features (implementing a 'protocol').
+In addition, Python allows for the so-called **duck typing**, a kind of polymorphism that does not build upon an object being of a certain single type but implementing certain features (in other words, implementing a 'protocol').

 ### Inheritance ("is-a" relation)